-Scarbee Classic EP-88s has more samples, greater dynamics and more keys – 88 of them!
-And everyone who have tried to restore and instrument like this knows that the lowest and highest octaves takes as much time as the rest of the keys together – its a true battle where you need a lot of patience, lots of spare parts and some luck too.
+Scarbee Classic EP-88s has more samples, greater dynamics and more keys – 88 of them! (compared to Scarbee Mark 1) Anyone who has tried to restore an instrument like this knows that the lowest and highest octaves take as much time as the rest of the keys put together – It's a true battle where you need a lot of patience, lots of spare parts and some luck too.

 We wanted to have the best possible sustain on each key, perfect balance of tone and as much bark too.
 There are harder strikes (compared to Scarbee Mark 1) - as well as softer ones.

-We spend enourmous amount of time cleaning the samples for noise – each sample went through four rounds, where the last two was done in hand.
-The reason for this was the fact that we wanted to be able to offer presets with extreme treble EQ settings wihout having extra noise – and without hurting any part of the recordings.
+We spend an enormous amount of time cleaning the samples for noise – each sample went through four stages, where the last two were done by hand.
+The reason for this was the fact that we wanted to be able to offer presets with extreme treble EQ settings without having extra noise – and without hurting any part of the recordings.

 Try to select a Snapshot like 'Bahian Love Affair' – and turn the Instrument Noise totally down on the Settings page – and listen to the difference...

 Every musician tries to find his sound - and producers love to be able to get exactly what they are looking for.
 We made it easy for you: There are 45 different snapshot presets ready for you - and if you want to make your own sounds?
 Get started with the 117 FX presets.

 You can even select different routings and have some FX come before or after amp.
 The possibilities are there for sure.
 As a tribute to George Duke we created a 3 zone split EQ and a stereo knob so you can carry on what this great man started.

 To make sure you guys will get the best out of SCARBEE CLASSIC EP-88s we made a smart Key Action Calibration utility that will reveal if you actually trigger all velocity zones with your current keyboard.